learn-co-students/swift-multithreading-lab-dc-web-091619/README.md

 ### Create a `Flatigram` class

+The images the Flatigram app processes are going to need to store more information than just the image itself.
+We don't want the user to repeatedly apply the same filter to an image, so you're going to create a new class called `Flatigram` which will store both the image to be filtered and the state of the image.

-Create a new `.swift` file to contain a new class called `Flatigram`.
+Create a new `.swift` file to contain the new `Flatigram` class.

 This class should have two properties: an `image` of type `UIImage?` and a `state` of type `ImageState`.
-Setting `image` to be an optional allows us to create an instance of `Flatigram` without having to worry whether we have an image ready.
+Setting `image` to be an optional allows us to create an instance of `Flatigram` without having to worry about whether we have an image ready.

 `ImageState` is an enumeration that doesn't yet exist.
 Create an enum with two cases: `filtered` and `unfiltered`.
 Since any new `Flatigram` we create won't have been filtered yet, go back to the `Flatigram` class and set the default value of `state` to `unfiltered`.

-### Add an extension on `UIImage`

-Add another `.swift` file called `UIImageExtensions`.
-Inside, write an extension for the `UIImage` class called `filter(with:)` that takes in a single `String` argument.
-This argument will be the name of the filter to apply.
-The function should return a `UIImage?`.

-Inside this function you'll need to start by converting the `UIImage` to a `CIImage`.
+### ImageViewController

+Cool, you've got your custom class set up.
+Now let's go back to the `ImageViewController` where you should add a new property

 [Hint: Image Filtering](#image-filtering)